weaveworks/profiles-examples/README.md

 The `bitnami-nginx` profile is a profile consisting of a local chart, this local chart is a copy of the [bitnami/nginx helm chart](https://github.com/bitnami/charts/tree/master/bitnami/nginx).
-When you deploy this profile, it deloys the helm chart
+When you deploy this profile, it deploys the helm chart

 Tag `bitnami-nginx/v0.0.1` exists and can be used to consume `v0.0.1` of the `bitnami-nginx` profile.